AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tBodyGyro-std()-Y
 ```
-Description   : The standard deviation of the time domain body gyroscope signal in y axis.
+Description   : Standard deviation of the time domain body gyroscope signal in y axis.
                 In this Tidy Data Set, each value of tBodyGyro-std()-Y is the average for each
                 activity and each subject.
 Class         : Numeric